Back to Blog

 Atlas interface

-Atlas.co (that’s us!) is a modern browser-based GIS platform with a generous free plan.
-It’s easy to use, collaborative and offers a wide range of spatial analyses and presentation features to make shareable interactive maps.
+Atlas.co (that's us!) is a modern cloud-based GIS platform with a generous free plan.
+It's easy to use, collaborative and offers a wide range of spatial analyses and presentation features to make shareable interactive maps.

-• Pros: User-friendly, powerful and collaborative
+• Pros: User-friendly, powerful AI capabilities, and collaborative

 • Cons: Does not include as many niche analyses as some of the competitors